ksandom/handWavey/docs/user/howTo/createADynamicGestureLayout.md

 * `enableSlots()` - Re-enables the doSlot() function.
 Useful when the user has finished changing the toolset.
 * `setAllSlots("")` - Sets all slots to the specified value.
 Setting this to `""` is particularly useful to go back to the gestureLayout's default assignments for all slots.
 Ie to return to the default state.

+The [Command documentation](https://github.com/ksandom/handWavey/blob/main/docs/user/reference/macroCommands.md) will likely be useful for you.

 ## Parameters

 * `slotNumber` is an integery from 0 to 255.